smartprocure/mongochangestream/README.md

 ### The server goes down

-In this scenario, processing will continue with the last recorded state.
+In this scenario, processing will continue with the last recorded state when resumed.

 ### The server is being shutdown with a sigterm